 An upper real number is the infimum of an inhabited set of numbers.
 A bounded upper real is the infimum of an inhabited set of numbers that has a finite lower bound.
 An extended lower real is the infimum of an arbitrary set of numbers.

 We cannot generalize further by taking more extrema of the same sort.
 Explicitly, the supremum of any inhabited set of lower reals is a lower real and the infimum of any inhabited set of upper reals is an upper real.
-(Similar results obtain if we use either bounded or extended reals, so long as we also either require the set to bounded or allow it to be empty.)
-However, mixing extrema takes us further to the MacNeille real numbers.
+Similar results obtain if we use either bounded or extended reals, so long as we also either require the set to bounded or allow it to be empty.

 There are some choices as to how exactly to represent one-sided real numbers; we will define them here as certain subsets of the set of rational numbers.
 If we replaced with any other dense subset of the real line, then the definitions would end up being equivalent.